 Depending on the type of camping we are doing, we have two variations of our camp kitchen section on our family camping checklist.
 If we are on a road trip relatively close to home and are car camping somewhere with a picnic table and facilities, we pack a lot differently than if we’re flying into Utah or doing a backpacking adventure.

-Camping Hack: While a lot of stuff like cutting boards and chefs knives can be used from your home kitchen, store most of your cookware in a small bin or Tupperware that can also be used as a dish washing basin.
+Camping Hack: While a lot of stuff like cutting boards and chefs knives can be used from your home kitchen, store most of your cookware in a small bin or Tupperware that can also be used as a bin for washing dishes.
 We store all of our plates, forks, cups, etc in the bin and do not touch it except for day hikes and camping trips.

 Personal Tip: One exception to this hack is the grill pan.
 We bought a grill grate specifically for camping, but with 3 kids, I use it at least 3 days / week at home on things like eggs, pancakes, french toast, grilled cheese, etc.

 Cooking with a fire pit

 When we have a fire pit and a picnic table, we will bring cast iron cookware, a camping grill grate, and a camp stove.
 You can obviously cook much more elaborate meals with this configuration, but the weight and space really play a factor.
 Clearly, this gets you into “glamping” territory, which we occasionally embrace.

 When we are a little more off the grid doing disbursed camping, or if we are backpacking, we use a backpacking stove system.
 This is also our go-to option if we fly first and then rent a car to drive to a campsite.
 If you’re an east coaster like we were for a long while, you cannot simply drive to somewhere like Utah or Wyoming.
 The Adirondacks are nice, but Zion and the Grand Tetons are places worth the airfare to see more than once.
+We said it.

 Camp Kitchen Checklist